Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-localhost-setup.md

 SELECT * FROM tasks;

-LOAD DATA INFILE 'task.csv' INTO TABLE tasks;
+LOAD DATA INFILE './task.csv'  INTO TABLE tasks
+FIELDS TERMINATED BY ','
+ENCLOSED BY '"'
+LINES TERMINATED BY '\n';

 SELECT * FROM tasks;